US VP Harris embraces call for war crimes probe of Russia | Law-Order

 U.S. Vice President Kamala Harris on Thursday embraced calls for an international war crimes investigation of Russia over its invasion of Ukraine and the bombing of civilians, including a maternity hospital.

-Speaking in Warsaw, where she is demonstrating U.S. support for NATO's eastern flank allies, Harris expressed outrage over the bombing Wednesday of the maternity hospital and scenes of bloodied pregnant women being evacuated.
+Speaking alongside Polish President Andrzej Duda at a press conference in Warsaw, where she is demonstrating U.S. support for NATO's eastern flank allies, Harris expressed outrage over the bombing Wednesday of the maternity hospital and scenes of bloodied pregnant women being evacuated, as well as other attacks on civilians.
+She stopped short of directly accusing Russia of having committed war crimes.

-“Absolutely there should be an investigation, and we should all be watching,” said Harris.
+“Absolutely there should be an investigation, and we should all be watching,” said Harris, noting that the United Nations has already started a process to review allegations.
+“I have no question the eyes of the world are on this war and what Russia has done in terms of this aggression and these atrocities.”
+Duda, for his part, said “it is obvious to us that in Ukraine Russians are committing war crimes.”
+He added that in his view the invasion was “bearing the features of a genocide — it aims at eliminating and destroying a nation.”
+Harris praised the Polish people for their generosity for taking in nearly 1.5 million refugees since Russia invaded Ukraine last month.

-Standing alongside Harris, Polish President Andrzej Duda said “it is obvious to us that in Ukraine Russians are committing war crimes.”
+“I've been watching or reading about the work of ordinary people doing extraordinary things, and so I bring you thanks from the American people,” Harris said earlier during a meeting with Polish Prime Minister Mateusz Morawiecki hours after the U.S. House passed a massive spending bill that includes $13.6 billion in aid for Ukraine and its European allies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)